Jack Doyle (American football): College career

-Doyle started seven games during as a sophomore.
+Doyle started seven games as a sophomore.
 Even though he suffered a season-ending injury, he still caught 20 passes for 224 yards and two touchdowns.
 During his junior year, Doyle started all 12 games, had 52 receptions for 614 receiving yards, and was named second-team All-Sun Belt.

 Doyle, as a senior, had his best season.
 He started all 13 games, and caught a total of 53 passes for 566 yards and five touchdowns.
 Because of the stellar season, Doyle was named first-team All-Sun Belt.
 He was also a semifinalist for the Mackey Award.

 During his time at Western Kentucky, Doyle was a three-time captain.